-"Regulatory Mixing Zone" means a designated, mathematically defined portion of a receiving water body, in close proximity to a discharge, in which initial dilution, dispersion, and reaction of discharged pollutants occur.
-See Section 6.0 for details on use of term.
+Regulatory Mixing Zone: A designated, mathematically defined portion of a receiving water body, in close proximity to a discharge, in which initial dilution, dispersion, and reaction of discharged pollutants occur.
+See Section 6 for details on use of term.

-"Risk Management Level" means that level above which an assessed risk is unacceptable from a public health perspective.

-"Scientifically Reasonable Request" means any request that is based upon material, substantial, and relevant information and would be accepted as reasonable by most persons trained and competent in the subject of the request.

-"Scum" describes a thin layer of impurities which forms on the surface of waters of the State.

-"Secondary Contact Recreation" means a water-based form of recreation, the practice of which has a low probability for total body immersion or ingestion of water (examples include but are not limited to wading, boating, and fishing).

-"Sedimentation" means the movement of solid particles and adsorbed chemicals toward the bottom of the water column under the influence of gravity.

-"Shallow-water Bay Grass Designated Use" means in the Nanticoke River from the upstream-most limits of the City of Seaford to the Maryland State Line and the Broad Creek from the upstream-most limits of the Town of Laurel to the confluence with the Nanticoke River, the survival, growth and propagation of rooted, underwater bay grasses necessary for the propagation and growth of balanced indigenous populations of ecologically, recreationally and commercially important fish and shellfish inhabiting vegetated shallow-water habitats April 1 through October 31.

-"Shellfish" means any species of fresh, brackish or salt water mollusk that is commonly considered to be edible.
-Typical edible mollusks include but are not limited to clams, mussels, oysters, scallops, and whelks.

-"Stream Basin" means a specified drainage area from which (in most cases) all waters exit through a single outlet.

-"Surface Water" means water occurring generally on the surface of the earth.

-"Synergistic Effect" means the total effect of a mixture of pollutants which is greater than the arithmetic sum of the effects of the individual pollutants in the mixture.

-"Systemic Toxicant" means a toxic substance that has the ability to cause health effects within the body at sites distant from the entry point due to its absorption and distribution.
-Systemic toxicants are believed to have threshold concentrations or levels below which no health effects occur.

-"Tidal" means surface waters characterized by periodic rise and fall due to gravitational interactions between the sun, moon, and earth.
+- "Risk Management Level" means that level above which an assessed risk is unacceptable from a public health perspective. - "Scientifically Reasonable Request" means any request that is based upon material, substantial, and relevant information and would be accepted as reasonable by most persons trained and competent in the subject of the request. - "Scum" describes a thin layer of impurities which forms on the surface of waters of the State. - "Secondary Contact Recreation" means a water-based form of recreation, the practice of which has a low probability for total body immersion or ingestion of water (examples include but are not limited to wading, boating, and fishing). - "Sedimentation" means the movement of solid particles and adsorbed chemicals toward the bottom of the water column under the influence of gravity. - "Shallow-water Bay Grass Designated Use" means in the Nanticoke River from the upstream-most limits of the City of Seaford to the Maryland State Line and the Broad Creek from the upstream-most limits of the Town of Laurel to the confluence with the Nanticoke River, the survival, growth and propagation of rooted, underwater bay grasses necessary for the propagation and growth of balanced indigenous populations of ecologically, recreationally and commercially important fish and shellfish inhabiting vegetated shallow-water habitats April 1 through October 31 - "Shellfish" means any species of fresh, brackish or salt water mollusk that is commonly considered to be edible.
+Typical edible mollusks include but are not limited to clams, mussels, oysters, scallops, and whelks. - "Stream Basin" means a specified drainage area from which (in most cases) all waters exit through a single outlet. - "Surface Water" means water occurring generally on the surface of the earth. - "Synergistic Effect" means the total effect of a mixture of pollutants which is greater than the arithmetic sum of the effects of the individual pollutants in the mixture. - "Systemic Toxicant" means a toxic substance that has the ability to cause health effects within the body at sites distant from the entry point due to its absorption and distribution.
+Systemic toxicants are believed to have threshold concentrations or levels below which no health effects occur. - "Tidal" means surface waters characterized by periodic rise and fall due to gravitational interactions between the sun, moon, and earth.

+"Toxic Substance" means any substance or combination of substances including disease-causing agents, which after discharge and upon exposure, ingestion, inhalation, or assimilation into any organism, either directly from the environment or indirectly by ingestion through food chains, may cause death, disease, behavioral abnormalities, cancer, genetic mutations, physiological malfunctions (including malfunctions in reproduction), or physical deformities in such organisms or their offspring.